aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts_rich/README.md

 <img alt="Lookout_step5" src="static/imgs/img14.png" width=608>

-The next dialog box will ask for a list of Lambda functions to enable, enter in `HumanReadableAlertsRich` then click `Create a role`:
+The next dialog box will ask for a list of Lambda functions to enable, enter in `HumanReadableAlertsHtml` then click `Create a role`:

 <img alt="Lookout_step6" src="static/imgs/img15.png" width=624>